upspin/upspin/doc/deploying_to_google_cloud.md

 This document describes how to run one's own Upspin servers, which includes deploying binaries for the Upspin servers to Google Cloud Platform and using them to serve user data.
-It assumes you already have the Upspin software installed.
+It assumes you already have the Upspin software installed, as described at the bottom of the [/doc/overview.md](overview document).
-[TODO LINK]

 The server binaries are built from the source in the directories `cmd/dirserver` and `cmd/storeserver` in the repository stored at